libxml-raku/LibXML-raku/docs/Dtd.md

 ### method parse

-    method parse(Str :string) returns LibXML::Dtd;
+    multi method parse(Str :$string) returns LibXML::Dtd;
+    multi method parse(Str:D :$system-id!, Str :$external-id) returns LibXML::Dtd;

-The same as new() above, except you can parse a DTD from a string.
+The same as new() above, except you can parse a DTD from a string or external-id.
 Note that parsing from string may fail if the DTD contains external parametric-entity references with relative URLs.

 ### method getNotation